 After consultation by doctor, you will have to wait a few minute, the receptionist will give you a sheet containing your details, the doctor’s notes, and the prescription.
 With this sheet you can get your pills or any treatment at any National Health Insurance (NHI) appointed pharmacy.

 If the clinic has the pharmacy attached to it, you will receive your medication directly from the pharmacist.
-All of the tablets will be separated into individual packets containing the doses I would need to take with each meal.

 For emergency situations, Taiwan has very good care and the best places to go are hospitals ERs.
 The number to call ambulance is 119.
 ER is more expensive than a regular doctor, but they are still very reasonable.
 (Read more: An American got sick in Taiwan.
 He came back with a tale of the ‘horrors of socialized medicine.’)

 The Taiwan Centers for Disease Control (CDC) operates a toll-free health hotline (0800-001922) that provides medical information and assistance in English.
 Keep a copy of your passport, travel insurance details, and any important medical information in case you need to present them to healthcare providers.
 Many hospitals in major cities, especially Taipei, have English-speaking doctors and staff who can communicate with international patients.
 This can be particularly helpful if you’re not fluent in Mandarin.